art049/odmantic/README.md

 ## Example

-> To enjoy an async context without any code boilerplate, You can reproduce the
+> To enjoy an async context without any code boilerplate, you can reproduce the
-> following steps using using the AsyncIO REPL (only for Python 3.8+).
+> following steps using the AsyncIO REPL (only for Python 3.8+).
 >
 > ```
 > python3.8 -m asyncio